Check-In & Packet Pick-Up

 Pre-race briefings for all distances are held on Friday at Mink Creek Group Campground, when shuttles are not operating.
 Plan to drive yourself or get a lift.
 Parking is limited, please carpool.
 DO NOT park on Mink Creek Rd.

-100 Mile: Friday at 10:00 am at Mink Creek Group Campground prior to departure for the noon start.
+100M: Friday at 8:30 am at Mink Creek Group Campground prior to departure for the 10:00 am start.
 Questions regarding the course will be answered and final instructions will be given at this time.
 Runners should have their drop bags completely prepared and ready for drop off prior to the pre-race briefing.
-Drop bags must be securely tied and clearly marked, with name, bib number, and aid station.
+Drop bags must be securely closed and clearly marked with: name, bib number, and aid station.

 Finish Area - No Parking